ideo-mind/moneypot/CREDITCOIN_EVM_INTEGRATION.md

 ## Notes

-- The EVM integration maintains the same user experience as Aptos
+- The EVM integration maintains a clean user experience
-- All existing Aptos functionality remains unchanged
-- The unified wallet system allows seamless switching between networks
+- The wallet system provides a seamless experience
 - Contract ABI placeholders are ready for your actual contract deployment